 Certainly, you can.
 MTI post will grant you GMC registration and it will help you further your career both home and in the UK.
 Read more about Medical Training Initiative (MTI).

 In the end, I don’t want to inflate anyone’s expectations nor do I want to sound pessimistic.
-The OB/GYN training is not impossible if you work towards it.
+The OBGYN training in the UK is not impossible if you work towards it.